How to Cut Your Breast Cancer Risk at Any Age: A Decade-by-Decade Guide

 5. Consider chemoprevention.

-If youre at high INVALID ARTICLE ID of getting breast cancer, ask your doctor whether youre a good candidate for chemoprevention.
+If youre at high risk of getting breast cancer, ask your doctor whether youre a good candidate for chemoprevention.
 Tamoxifen is approved for use in premenopausal women at high risk of developing breast cancer.
 “While the average woman should not take a drug to reduce the risk of breast cancer," explains Julie R. Gralow, MD, the director of breast medical oncology at the University of Washington and Fred Hutchinson Cancer Research Center in Seattle, "I would consider them for a woman whos had a biopsy that shows an increased risk for development of cancer."

 MORE TO CONSIDER: